Taking action for the nature near you!

 For further ideas, why not check out our top nature-friendly tips!

 Travel to Anegada Island in the British Virgin Islands and learn from local conservationists and schoolchildren how an ambitious programme for safeguarding hatchlings from feral cats is bringing a lizard found nowhere else on Earth back from the brink.
-Screening from Wednesday 31 March.

 Want to take action on climate change?
 Take part in this activity to learn more about carbon footprints, calculate your own, and find out how you can reduce your carbon emissions and help others too.